haroldwo/abablog/content/post/blog.md

 ├── static
 └── themes
 ```
 "config.toml" is the normal configration of your website.
-In most cases, we copy the "config.toml" of the example site in the theme as template and then modify it.
+In most cases, I copy the "config.toml" of the example site in the theme as template and then modify it.

 "content" directory will store article files which formed as "xx.md".